mikeizbicki/ucr-cs100/tutorials/cppcheck/README.md

 ```
 ####Why?
 Because you wrote a function when it wasn't even needed.
 Sheesh what a waste of time.
-Ok, fine heres what this code is and does.
+Ok, fine here's what this code is and does.
 We added the main function and we still get the same as errors for not using variables i, but now we also get errors for an unused function `greaterThanZero`.
 _l2Code_
 To fix the problems listed above in the cppcheck report would be to remove the unused function and to remove the variables that were not used.
 What we will be left with will be the `main()` function and the `foo(int x, int y)` function.